-Employers want techies who demonstrate versatility, says Matt Colarusso, branch manager of national recruiting and strategic accounts at IT staffing service Sapphire Technologies.
+Employers want techies who demonstrate versatility, says Matt Colarusso, branch manager of national recruiting and strategic accounts at Sapphire Technologies, an IT staffing service.
 "They're looking for a more well-rounded individual," he explains.

 With that in mind, here are six must-have tech skills:

 The quality assurance (QA) process is central to developing software and systems.
-While QA can be a job in and of itself, many organizations rely on developers, support professionals and others to handle QA.
+While quality assurance can be a job in and of itself, many organizations rely on developers, support professionals and others to handle it.
 If you don't know anything about it, you're shortchanging your career prospects.
 "I think it's important for every techie to have a sound QA background," Colarusso says.

 Producing documentation isn't just for technical writers.
 Support professionals, coders and other IT workers must often document their processes and products for other technology pros, customers and non-techie colleagues.
 Techies with sharp documentation skills have an edge.

 "The database is at the foundation of most software projects," says Sergio Faissol, director of engineering at AdviceAmerica, a financial planning software company.
 Therefore, the more you learn about databases, the more you'll contribute to projects with databases at their center.
 Support professionals often field calls from nontechnical users about databases, while developers must often design software to work with databases.